Sea Power: The U.S. Navy and Foreign Policy

 Deterrence.
 It discourages adversaries from acting against the United States and its allies and partners.
 For example, U.S. Navy ballistic-missile submarines serve as a leg of the nuclear triad, particularly valued for their ability to hide and stay a credible threat during a potential nuclear conflict.

 Sea control.
 It exercises control over the sea, at least in certain areas for certain lengths of time.
-Sea control provides a freedom of action that is required for the pursuit of other objectives, such as shipping protection, military sealift, and blockade.
+Sea control provides a freedom of action that is required for the pursuit of other objectives, such as shipping protection, military sealift—which includes using cargo ships to deploy military assets—and blockades.

 Power projection.
 It can threaten or direct strikes—from ballistic-missile attacks to amphibious assaults—against targets ashore for sustained periods.

 Maritime security.
 It protects seaborne commerce—some 90 percent of global trade travels by ship—and generally maintains order at sea.
-Operations include counterpiracy, drug interdiction, environmental protection, and other law enforcement.
+Operations include counterpiracy, drug interdiction, environmental protection, and other law enforcement measures.

 How is the navy used for diplomacy?

 These types of naval operations may be intended to support, reassure, deter, or threaten different actors.
-Some have used the term “gunboat diplomacy” to refer to the more coercive use of navies.
-Other analysts have characterized the political use of naval power as “armed suasion.”
+Some experts have used the term “gunboat diplomacy” to refer to the more coercive use of navies; other analysts have characterized the political use of naval power as “armed suasion.”

 Port calls.
 For instance, the USS Carl Vinson sailed into Da Nang, Vietnam, in 2018 in a signal to China that U.S.-Vietnam ties were warming.
-It was the first U.S. carrier to visit Vietnam since the United States warred with Communist forces there decades ago.
+It was the first U.S. carrier to visit Vietnam since the United States warred with Communist forces there decades ago; the two governments officially upgraded bilateral ties in 2023.

 Freedom of navigation operations.
 The navy regularly conducts such operations, also known as FONOPs [PDF], to challenge what it sees as excessive maritime claims by other states.
-In 2018, the U.S. military challenged more than two dozen claimants, including China, Iran, and Slovenia.
+In fiscal year 2022, the U.S. military challenged [PDF] more than a dozen claimants, including China, Iran, and Russia.

 Fleet architecture changes.
-Last year, the U.S. Navy reestablished its Second Fleet in the Atlantic in recognition of a return to “an era of great power competition.”
+In 2018, the U.S. Navy reestablished its Second Fleet in the Atlantic in recognition of a return to “an era of great power competition.”
+The navy has since committed to a fleet modernization plan [PDF] that increases the fleet size 5 percent by 2045, replacing older units with next-generation unmanned warships and submarines.

 More broadly, navies can exert influence by their mere presence and normal operations.
 For instance, the navy is a cornerstone of U.S. military alliances with far-flung states such as Japan and the Philippines.